davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 The two main parts of the GUI are:

-1. The grey input part at the top where the options are defined.
+1. The input part where the options are defined.
 This part can be scrolled up and down using the top scroll bar at the right.
-2. The white console output part, where progress output is presented to the user while the repositories are analysed.
+2. The console output part, where progress output is presented to the user while the repositories are analysed.
 The console has its own scrollbar.

 Top row buttons
 ---------------
-This row is unique to the GUI.
-It has the following buttons:

 Execute
-  Execute the analysis, using the parameters given in the GUI.
+  Start the analysis, using the parameters given in the GUI.

+Clear
+  Clear the console, the textual output box at the bottom.

 Save
-  Save all settings specified in the GUI.
+  Save all settings specified in the GUI to the currently active settings file.

-Clear
-  Clear the console, which is the textual output box at the end of the GUI.
+Save As
+  Save the settings specified in the GUI to a file.
+This file becomes the currently active settings file for the :guilabel:`Save` button.

+Load
+  Open a browse dialog to select a settings file to load.
+This file becomes the currently active settings file.

+Reset
+  Reset all options to their default values and reset the location of the currently active settings file to its default, operating system dependent, location.

+About
+  Opens a dialog with information about the application.

 Help
-  Presents a link to this online documentation to the user.
+  Prints a few lines op help output in the console.

 Exit
-  Leave the GUI
+  Leave the GUI.

 Percentage box
-  The percentage box at the far right, has small up and down triangles to increase or decrease the percentage.
-It defines the percentage of the total GUI, that is taken up by the input part of the GUI.
+  The percentage box at the far right has small up and down triangles to increase or decrease the maximum percentage of the height of the total GUI window that is taken up by the input part.
 The console takes up the remaining percentage.

-  Adjusting the percentage box immediately updates the height of the input and console parts of the GUI.
-The height and width of the GUI can be changed by dragging the edges of the the GUI.
-The height of the input and console parts are updated when the height of the GUI has become stable after dragging.
+  When the height of the GUI window is changed by dragging the top or bottom edges of the window, the height of the input part is kept unchanged while dragging.
+When the window height has become stable after dragging, the height of the input part is adjusted to the percentage value.

 IO configuration
 ----------------
 Input folder path
-  Enter a folder path in the text box, or select one using the :guilabel:`Browse` button.
+  Enter one or more comma separated folder paths in the text box, or select one using the :guilabel:`Browse` button.

 .. _input-is-repo: